 As we hastily approach July, all we're thinking about when it comes to fashion is dresses and sandals.
 While we have the latter covered with these shoes that seem to be on every fashion girl right now, when it comes to dresses, it's a much different matter depending on your personal style and how much you want to spend.
 There are certain timeless dress styles, however, that look good on everyone and have an ability to last seasons.
 So what are we talking about when it comes to these types of dresses?

-We've narrowed down seven different categories that we'd call timeless.
+We've narrowed down six different categories that we'd call timeless.
 The criteria are simple: They just have to be a particular silhouette.
 For example, a wrap dress or an off-the-shoulder frock are both examples of different styles of dresses.
 However, a little black dress isn't a style type as it could easily fit into both of these categories.
 Got that?
 The idea is that all these different styles will still be as popular and as flattering in the years to come, so you'll always be able to pull it out of the wardrobe and know you made a solid investment.

 If you're after a frock that will last you years, keep scrolling to see the different styles and shop our edit of the best timeless dresses you can buy now.